ektashukla-ai/mindmitra/README.md

 └── docs/                   📄 Architecture diagrams
 ```

-Each service communicates via REST now, with a plan to adopt **gRPC or event-based queues** (Kafka or NATS) later.
+Each service communicates via REST now, with a plan to adopt **gRPC or event-based queues** (Kafka) later.

 We follow **hexagonal architecture** in each service and adhere to patterns like **Factory, Strategy, and Repository** to keep things clean and extensible.